-The syndicate will continue to evolve and develop the ibott Rover account writing under the Apollo brand.
-Additional revenue will be sought through new business opportunities which are expected to bring sufficient scale to achieve profitable underwriting.
-Operating efficiencies are expected through the establishment of new Apollo business initiatives which share the Apollo resources.
-The syndicate has placed a 50 percent quota share outwards reinsurance programme comparable with 2019.
-This continues to be provided by a major AA rated global reinsurer.
+The syndicate will continue to grow the Property Treaty account writing under the Apollo Re brand.
+Additional revenue is anticipated from rating increases, new business and increased lines on existing programmes.

+There are expected to be operating efficiencies through the establishment of new Apollo business initiatives which share the Apollo resources.

+The syndicate has placed a comprehensive excess of loss outwards reinsurance programme comparable with 2019.
+The majority of the cover is provided by nontraditional reinsurance vehicles, is fully collateralised, and is common account with Syndicate 1969.

 The syndicate will continue to receive an allocation of the Syndicate 1969 investment income and this will increase as the balance sheet grows.
 Investment returns are largely dependent on the performance of a short dated fixed income portfolio.
 Positive valuation adjustments due to reductions in US federal interest rates in 2019 are not expected in 2020 and the portfolio is now constrained to the returns achievable in a lower yielding investment environment.

-The syndicate has received positive support from capital providers.
-A strong, diversified knowledgeable spread capital base gives significant competitive advantage and maintaining this will remain a focus.
+The syndicate has strong support from capital providers.
+A strong, diversified and knowledgeable spread capital base gives significant competitive advantage and maintaining this will remain a focus.

-I would like to take this opportunity to thank our staff for their hard work and commitment to the business during the last vear.
+I would like to take this opportunity to thank our staff for their hard work and commitment to the business during the last year.